Less Than Full Time Training

 If a slot share is not possible then working reduced hours in a full-time post will be considered.
 It is possible to work up to 80% (the maximum for LTFT training).
 On-call should be pro-rata; however if willing a LTFT trainee can do the full-time on-call providing the total hours worked do not exceed 40

 Only if a slot share or reduced hours in a full-time post are impossible will a supernumerary post be considered.
 Where this is will be determined by the trainee’s educational requirements.
-Such posts are the most difficult to arrange as although the basic salary comes from the Deanery LTFT budget the host trust has to meet the banding cost.
+Such posts are the most difficult to arrange as although the basic salary comes from the Postgraduate Medical and Dental LTFT Budget the host trust has to meet the banding cost.
 (N.B. for all LTFT trainees on-call banding is calculated individually and is based on actual hours worked, the proportion that are “anti-social”, and the work intensity - for more information, please see here)

 Changing posts